Therapy for New Moms

 I can help you:

-• adjust to the emotional transition into motherhood
+• adjust to the emotional transition into motherhood without losing yourself in it

-• manage anxiety, overwhelm, and self-doubt
+• manage anxiety, overwhelm, and the self-doubt that comes out of nowhere

-Ready to Get Started?
+Ready to get started?